github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 ![Diagram](/assets/images/hosted-runner.png)

-## Autoscaling hosted runners
+## Autoscaling larger runners

-Hosted runners can be configured to scale automatically.
+Larger runners can be configured to scale automatically.
 This means that when a job is submitted to a runner group, the group will automatically add a new runner to the group if the group is not already at its maximum capacity.
 Each runner only processes one job at a time, so these settings effectively determine the number of jobs that can be run concurrently.

 You can set following scaling options during the runner deployment process: